eslint/eslint/docs/rules/no-unused-vars.md

 ## Options

-This rule takes one argument which can be an string or an object.
+This rule takes one argument which can be a string or an object.
 The string settings are the same as those of the `vars` property (explained below).

 By default this rule is enabled with `all` option for variables and `after-used` for arguments.